dancoe/CEERS-simulated-data-analysis/README.md

 To do list:
 ☐ Distinguish stars (brown dwarfs) from galaxies (as in LePhare)
 ☐ Remove stellar diffraction spike detections (machine learning?)
+☐ Optimize catalog to ensure we detect the faintest objects
 ☐ Add HST photometry to SED fitting
 ☐ Upload results notebook
 ☐ Upload BAGPIPES notebook